juliasungg/DH-150-Project/README.md

 # DH150 Assignment01: Heuristic Evaluation by Julia Sung
 As someone who is an avid consumer of Korean media and a follower of Korean entertainment news, I love to spend time throughout the day browsing the internet for the most recent news, updates and recaps of shows.
+Although these websites aren't recommending or selling anything, the website still interacts with the user through content, ads and navigation.
+Good UI/UX design will have an effect on on the user's likelihood to revisit the website.
 I decided to look at two websites: Koreaboo and allkpop.

 The first website I will be looking at is [Koreaboo](https://www.koreaboo.com/).